-How to Use Your Under Deck Patio
+How To Create & Use An Under Deck Patio

 Raised decks are a great way to maximize the space in your backyard, particularly if you’re in a neighborhood with small plots.
 By building a raised deck, you’re doubling your outdoor space, take advantage of it.
 From storage to entertaining, the possibilities are endless.
 Here are some of the most popular under deck patio ideas.

 Common Under Deck Uses:

 The search for storage space is a never ending one, particularly if you have limited space.
 Garages are popular options for storage out of the common living space.
 However, some homeowners don’t want to give up their car’s parking spot or their garage is already full!
 A backyard shed is another common solution.
 If you have limited yard space, you don’t have to sacrifice your green space for more storage.
 The open area under a raised deck is the perfect place for a storage shed.
 It’s also a great option for those who want a shed, but have Homeowner’s Association regulations limiting any extra structures on their property.
 This under deck area is unused space that has a pre-existing frame for a shed.

 Storage Shed Wall Ideas

 When it comes to building walls around your under deck area, there are two designs that depend on your deck height.
 If your deck is only tall enough for a crawl space, you can skirt your deck.
 This is a shorter wall and can look like a raised foundation depending on the material you use.
 The other design is a standard wall.
 This can be used for decks that are on the second floor or above.
 These two designs share the same material options that can complement your home style.

 Lattice panels are a traditional outdoor material for walls and privacy screens.
 Because of the open design, it’s not always an ideal choice for full shed walls.
 However, it is a common material for skirting a deck.
 Lattice gives the home a traditional look that is reminiscent of a white picket fence.
 It’s best used in drier climates where you won’t risk extra moisture getting into your storage space.